Agression (band): 2000 onwards

-Dr. Strange records has released a tribute to Agression titled Taking Out A Little Agression featuring many of their contemporaries along with modern bands covering Agression songs.
+In 2005 Dr. Strange Records released a tribute album called Taking Out A Little Agression that features bands like D.I., Fang, JFA, MDC or Verbal Abuse covering Agression songs.

 In October 2006, several former members of Agression played the Spike Fest in Long Beach.
 This lineup consisted of Clark, Mark Aber, Thacker, Dave Haro, and JellyRoll for a few songs.
 This continued in November for two shows in Northern California.
 From June 14–17, 2007, the same lineup minus JellyRoll performed in Northern California in a four-day tour to celebrate the release of the Agression tribute compilation.
 This release is out on Dr. Strange Records on CD and vinyl, and was expected to be available in stores worldwide on July 24, 2007.
 This compilation is dedicated to all those who have ever played in Agression along the years.
 Track # 28 is a song called "What Did I Do", which was written and recorded by Henry Knowles a few years before he died.

 More recently, Aggression played at Punk Rock Picnic 2011 on Saturday, April 9, 2011, with the latest line-up: Mark Aber/Rooney, Clark, Thacker, Jess Leedy and Danny Dorman from Circle One.
 They have continued to play shows and are set to record a new album for DC-Jam Records.

 On January 20, 2013, a man was shot and killed and another man was stabbed when a fight at an Agression concert spilled into the parking lot in Torrance.